Pat Todd & the Rankoutsiders

 Pat Todd & the Rankoutsiders are a Los Angeles, California-based punk rock band.
 The group was founded by Pat Todd, the former lead singer of the punk rock band Lazy Cowgirls, after the Cowgirls broke up in 2004.
 The Rankoutsiders' music is less influenced by cowpunk than was that of the Cowgirls.

 History

-Formed in 2005 by Pat Todd after the Lazy Cowgirls split in 2004, Pat Todd & the Rankoutsiders first lineup consisted of Pat Todd (vox and acoustic guitar), Nick Alexander (guitar and vox), Rick Johnson (bass and vox), Erik Kristiansen (guitar and vox) and Bob Deagle (drums).
+Formed in 2005 by Pat Todd after the Lazy Cowgirls split in 2004, Pat Todd & the Rankoutsiders first lineup consisted of Pat Todd (vocals and acoustic guitar), Nick Alexander (guitar and vocals), Rick Johnson (bass and vocals), Erik Kristiansen (guitar and vocals) and Bob Deagle (drums).
 Deagle and Johnson were also former members of the Lazy Cowgirls respectively.

 In 2006, Kristiansen was replaced by Tony Hannaford.
 The band issued their first release in 2007, the double album The Outskirts of Your Heart.
 Its lineup consists of Todd (vocals), Nick Alexander and Tony Hannaford (guitar), Rick Johnson (bass guitar), and Bob Deagle (drums).
 In 2017, a tenth anniversary reissue of the album was released.

 Their second album, Holdin' onto Trouble's Hand, was released in 2008.

 Their third album, 14th & Nowhere, was released in 2013.

 It was followed by Blood & Treasure in 2016.